Trent-Farley/OTDev/Team_Documents/Milestones/Milestone2/Project_IdeasV2/InterestFinder.md

 ## Rate the topic with a difficulty rating of 1-10.

 I would rate this project a 5 out of 10 on a difficulty scale.
-I think that compared to my peers’ ideas[c] that this is a moderate common ground.
+I think that compared to my peers’ ideas that this is a moderate common ground.
 It requires a good portion of our skills involved in MVC, API’s, and databases but also leaves some breathing room to add any additional ideas that may arise in implementation.
 Also we would need some access to Engage to use their information, which may add some difficulty to the project.